GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/05.041-050/07.Not-in-the-Hour-of-Death/docs.md

 Not when the frost of time
 Has changed the gold to gray;
 Come in the golden prime
 Of manhood's summer day.

-Refrain:
-Come to Him now, come.
-Come to Him now.
-Jesus can save,
-O come to him now;
-Jesus will save,
-O come to him now.
+[Refrain]

 3.
 Not when the noon of care
 Has robbed the flow'rs of dew;
 Come in the morning fair,
 Of life's glad springtime new.

-Refrain:
-Come to Him now, come.
-Come to Him now.
-Jesus can save,
-O come to him now;
-Jesus will save,
-O come to him now.
+[Refrain]

 ```